 Moving toward repairs, it is equally important to have spare parts readily available.
 So before choosing that limited edition, check if its parts are gamely available in the market.

 Firepower and BBs are the second last item on your checklist.
 This is highly dependent on the type of gun you have chosen.

-Normally, FPS (feet per second) restrictions are different on every field, so you’ll have to take the responsibility of clearing that out.
-However, BBs should measure in at about 6-8mm in size and weigh 0.2-0.4 grams ideally.
-These are standards that must be met to ensure a safe and fair playing environment.
+Normally, FPS (feet per second) restrictions differ on every field, so you’ll have to clear that out.
+However, BBs should ideally measure about 6-8mm in size and weigh 0.2-0.4 grams.
+These standards must be met to ensure a safe and fair playing environment.

 Barrels and Body

 Now, this is the last thing to have on your checklist.
 You can skip it out if you’re just beginning but if you’re going long-term, read it out.

 Many manufacturers always neglect a rifle’s barrel and body to cut costs.
 There are good ones out there, like the Colt Licensed M4A1 Carbine, which is all metal.

 The thing with metals is that they are robust and cannot be broken easily.
 For a sport like airsoft which involves all sorts of strafing, grunting, meeling, bending, sprinting, and jumping, a broken plastic barrel isn’t much of a thing.
 Now assuming you don’t want to be running around with a gun that has a broken barrel, know that barrels and bodies are ideal if they are made of metal.